MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/core-powershell/ise/The-ISEEditor-Object.md

 $myEditor.InsertText("LINE4 `n")
 $myEditor.InsertText("LINE5 `n")

 # Use the GetLineLength method to get the length of the third line.
 $endColumn = $myEditor.GetLineLength(3)
 # Select the text in the first three lines.
-$myEditor.Select(1,1,3,$endColumn + 1)
+$myEditor.Select(1, 1, 3, $endColumn + 1)
 $selection = $myEditor.SelectedText
 # Clear all the text in the editor.
 $myEditor.Clear()